-Akshaya Patra is continuously leveraging technology to cater to millions of children.
-Its state-of-the-art kitchens have become a subject of study and they attracts curious visitors from around the world.
+Since 2000, Akshaya Patra has been concerting all its efforts towards providing fresh and nutritious meals to children on every single school day.
+We are continuously leveraging technology to multiply our reach.
+The state-of-the-art kitchens have become a subject of study and have attracted curious visitors from around the world.

-On November 28, 2001 the Supreme Court of India passed a mandate that: "Cooked mid-day meal is to be provided in all the Government and Government-aided primary schools in all the states."
-Akshaya Patra was also called upon to provide testimonies to the Supreme Court.
+On 28 November 2001, the Supreme Court of India passed a mandate, "Cooked mid-day meal is to be provided in all the Government and Government-aided primary schools in all the states."
+And, Akshaya Patra was also called upon to provide testimonies to the Supreme Court.

 By the time the Ministry of Human Resource Development - Department of School Health and Education extended its support to the initiative in 2003, Akshaya Patra was already reaching out to 23,000 children.

-Today, Akshaya Patra has kitchens in 25 locations spread across 10 states in India, a result of the successful partnership with the Government of India, various State Governments and generous supporters.
+Today, Akshaya Patra has 52 kitchens spread across 12 states & 2 Union territories of India, a result of the successful partnership with the Government of India, various State Governments and generous supporters.